Friday, September 13, 2013

 My father died in 2008 on Yom Kippur.
 At the time I knew very little about any religion at all, and Judaism I knew practically nothing about, but I did know that Yom Kippur was the Day of Atonement, and I remember thinking at the time through the shock I was feeling, how right and perfect it was that my father had died on that day.
 We hadn’t been expecting him to die.
 He had long been in terrible health, but only because of the way he mistreated his body.
 A heavy smoker and drinker for years, he overate all of the least healthy foods imaginable.
 He’d had a stroke by the time he was 51, and at that time the doctors said he had to stop smoking and drinking or die, so he did, but he kept on eating and never lost the weight he’d gained after some point in his mid-forties.

 I don’t remember my father as ever being thin, though there are photos of him when he was younger, before I was born, when he looked in great physical shape.
 I also have some clothing he wore – his wedding suit – and I have no idea how he ever fit into it.
 He’d grown up during the depression and when he was finally able to eat all the rich food and butter and mayonnaise in any quantity he desired, he went ahead and did it, and the father I knew growing up was so heavy that it was difficult for him to walk.
 That was what finally killed him – he’d gone in for a hip replacement operation because the doctors said either it was that or a wheel chair, but they couldn’t guarantee a good outcome because he was so heavy.
 He was never one to say yes to a wheel chair – he was way too independent – so he opted for the operation and then afterward when he was in the recovery hospice, he developed an infection in his chest, fluid filled his lungs, and he went into a coma.
 I got the call from my sister the night it happened.
 I hadn’t even known he was in the hospital because he hadn’t told me, and when I got home and heard the message I didn’t know what to do.
 I’d been out with a friend who invited me to a play he was in, and we’d gone out to dinner afterward.
-It was close to midnight when I got home, and I had to work in the office I was temping in the next morning, but when I got my sister’s messages – this was in the days before cell phones were a regular thing, and she’d left three messages on my home phone, each one more desperate than the last– all I could do is try to call the hospital and then lie down to a sleepless night and wait.
+It was close to midnight when I got home, and I had to work in the office I was temping in the next morning, but when I got my sister’s messages – this was in the days before cell phones were a regular thing, and she’d left three messages on my home phone, each one more desperate than the last – all I could do was to try to call the hospital and then lie down to a sleepless night and wait.
 I went into the office in the morning, and my mother called me sometime around 11am to tell me he was dead.

 I didn’t have what you would call a good relationship with my father, though it wasn’t a bad one either if you compare it with the relationship he had with the rest of his children.
 He was a very troubled man and very difficult to get along with, and we actually got along.
 He also had a very strong sense of knowing when I needed his help, and he’d show up or call me at the least expected and most needed times to invite me to dinner, to cook for me, to bring me a bouquet of roses, to wire me money out of the blue that there was no way he could have known by word of anyone’s mouth that I needed.
 He wasn’t consistent and he wasn’t reliable, but he tried as hard as he could and I can’t fault him for not having the ability to be the father I needed because I know enough about his past to know that his troubled soul was the product of a history of family trouble.